Difference Between Aneurysm And Vs Blood Clot

 An aneurysm is a bulge or ballooning in the wall of an artery.
 Arteries are blood vessels that carry oxygen-rich blood from the heart to other parts of the body.
 When an area of an artery wall weakens, it can swell and form an aneurysm.
 This condition can occur in any part of the body but is most common in the brain and the aorta, the body’s main artery.

-ALSO READ: Difference Between Rrna And Mrna
+ALSO READ: Relationship Between Patient And Healthcare Professional

 Causes of Aneurysms